-It’s all good news for purchasers looking to buy land in Bullsbrook at Kingsford sooner rather than later, especially when you take favourable current market conditions into account, says Okeland Managing Director Adam Shephard.
+It’s all good news for land for sale Perth purchasers looking to buy into Kingsford sooner rather than later, especially when you take favourable current market conditions into account, says Okeland Managing Director Adam Shephard.

 “As the first master-planned community in the north-east corridor since 2011, Kingsford has a key role to play in meeting demand for land in Bullsbrook over the coming years,” Mr Shephard said.